Maryland Wear and Carry Permits

 - Resources

 Maryland has a blanket ban on the carriage and transport of handguns within the state, with exceptions.
-One of those exceptions is for those who've been issued a license, known as a Wear and Carry Permit, which is required to be able to lawfully carry a handgun concealed or openly in public for self-defense (concealed and open carry are both lawful with a permit).
+One of those exceptions is for those who've been issued a license, known as a Wear and Carry Permit, which is required to be able to lawfully carry a handgun in public.
+State law prohibits the open carry of handguns for permit holders, so they must be carried concealed.
 This permit is described in State law under Maryland Public Safety Article §§ 5-301 through 5-314 and is issued by the Maryland State Police (MSP) through its Licensing Division (MSPLD).
 The Licensing Division follows its own Standard Operating Procedures for how permits are issued and managed.
 Applicants for a permit must satisfy several requirements before being considered qualified.
 The process typically takes between 60 to 90 days for most applicants.
 Maryland permits are valid for two years plus until the applicant's birth month for the first permit and for three years for renewals.

 Permit Front